Azure/azure-powershell/src/Network/Network/help/Get-AzFirewallPolicyRuleCollectionGroupDraft.md

 ```

 ## DESCRIPTION
-The **Get-AzFirewallPolicyRuleCollectionGroupDraft** cmdlet gets the RuleCollectionGroup draft associated with the RuleCollectionGroup mentioned, from a Firewall Policy
+The **Get-AzFirewallPolicyRuleCollectionGroupDraft** cmdlet gets the RuleCollectionGroup draft associated with the RuleCollectionGroup mentioned, from an Azure Firewall Policy.
 ## EXAMPLES

 ### Example 1